Thursday, December 18, 2008

 So I finally get out of the office, I feel crappy and I just want to get on the train and go…unfortunately our train was delayed by about an hour.
 In addition it was WAY overcrowded as two trains sort of merged into one, and people were sitting in our seats.
 Luckily Emma and I grab two seats by a table and set up camp, and as we got closer to Deutschland, the train emptied out.

-Day 2: Cologne to Hamburg
+Day 2:

 The next day we woke up to grey clouds and chilly weather.
 We went down to breakfast, and the woman working at the hostel said we MUST go to the fish market, except it was already about 9:30 AM and it finished around 10.
 BUT WAIT…(someone from another table announced)…the clocks went back last night, it is only 8:30 AM!
 So Emma and I ski-doodle out of the hostel, hop on a tram and make our way to the Sunday morning Hamburg Fish Market.
 The vendors sell their wares at this market by shouting as loud as they can.
 I’m not 100% sure what they were shouting, (as it was in German), but they either sounded really scary/angry or really, really excited about their goods.

 We make our way down to a big old warehouse, and inside is a sign that reads “Oldies are the goodies”.
 It is a great hall full of people, the average age is about 65, it is still about 10 AM, and everyone has beer, and oh yeah, there is a REALLY bad cover band of Billy Joel, playing VERY loudly.
-But when in Hamburg…so we buy a beer and take a seat.
+But when in

-From Hamburg!
+From Hamburg! |

 Due to the awful weather, after a few hours of wondering around the city, and going up the tower at St. Nicolai’s tower, Emma and I decide to venture out of the city and go to what was described in the guidebook as a “Swamp house museum”.
 It was about 30-45 minutes away by metro.